 I know I’m too hard on myself.
 I know that I’m my biggest critic but somehow, someway, I’m going to find the balance of working hard while still being kind to myself and my needs.

 I always want to be honest while I write these posts, so my feelings can come out raw and maybe to some like I don’t genuinely have a passion for what I do.
 Nothing can be further from the truth, I love what I do.
-I’d never, in a million years want to have a career in anything else (besides professional reader…or ice cream taster, actually, no, I’ve got it.
-Professional Cat Cuddler, yep that’s the one.) but everything in life has it shares of problems.
-I share my own so hopefully someone in the same paddle boat feels less alone.
+I’d never, in a million years want to have a career in anything else (besides professional reader…or coffee taster, actually, no, I’ve got it.
+Professional Cat Cuddler, yep that’s the one.) but everything in life has its shares of problems.
+I share my own so hopefully, someone in the same paddle boat feels less alone.

 Nobody walks this world alone, you shouldn’t have to either.

 (Side note, I may make this into a series of my author’s journey.
 The high and lows of it all, the drafts, the agents, the publication.
 If anything, it might stem my procrastination!)